 Offices can be found in public or private health institutions, schools, community health centers, auditory rehabilitation institutes, personal care businesses, and the military, among other places.
 In health facilities, training institutes, federal agencies, or commercial research businesses, experienced audiologists might function as instructors and researchers.

 Audiologists are not qualified to perform any type of surgery, including hearing-related surgery.
 Furthermore, these specialists lack the medical authorization to provide prescriptions.
-Audiologists, on the other hand, can collaborate with other medical professionals to resolve hearing and balance issues.

-An audiologist is exclusively concerned with hearing issues, but an ENT (ears, nose, and throat) is concerned with disorders of the ear, nose, and throat.
-Another distinction is that audiologists deal with hearing loss concerns such as tinnitus and balance disorders, but ENTs (ears, nose, and throat) doctors do not usually treat hearing loss.
+Another distinction is that audiologists deal with hearing loss concerns such as tinnitus and balance disorders, but ENT (ears, nose, and throat) doctors do not usually treat hearing loss.